-Toys, CD players, cassette players, radios, and other personal items need to be left at home unless special permission is given by the classroom teacher.
+Toys, CD players, mp3 players, and other personal items need to be left at home unless special permission is given by the classroom teacher.
 Such items will be collected by the teacher and returned at the end of the day.
-St.Ignatius of Loyola School is not responsible for lost or stolen personal items.
+St. Ignatius of Loyola School is not responsible for lost or stolen personal items.